lunatech-labs/lunatech-scala2-to-scala3-course/exercises/exercise_002_dotty_new_syntax_and_indentation_based_syntax/README.md

-# Exploring Scala 3's new control structure and significant indentation based syntax
+# Scala 3 - new control and indentation based syntax

 ## Background